takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 - **Fast Forward and Rewind**

-  Use buttons to skip ahead or back by 1s, 5s, 10s, 1m, 5m, or 10m.
-Keyboard shortcuts (CTRL + SHIFT/ALT + ←→) are also supported.
+  You can choose from preset durations (1s, 5s, 10s, 1min, 5min, 10min) using buttons.
+Shortcut keys (Ctrl + Shift / Alt + ←→) are also supported.
+One custom duration can be added as well.

 - **Video Screenshot**